tam95/tam95/README.md

 - 👋 Hi, I’m @tam95
 - 👀 I’m interested in Software and Machine learning
-- 🌱 I’m currently learning Python and Machine learning and some random js Framework I found fun
+- 🌱 Interested in Python and Machine learning and some random js Framework
 - 💞️ I’m looking to collaborate on any interest me

 <!---